DevCielo/web-server/README.md

 ## Project Overview

 This project demonstrates how a basic web server works by implementing one using the C programming language.
-Unlike higher-level web frameworks, which abstract away networking details, writing a web server in C requires direct management of network sockets, memory, and system calls, providing a deeper understanding of how the internet works at a low level.
+It uses direct management of network sockets, memory, and system calls, providing me with a deeper understanding of how the internet works at a low level.

 This webserver was built to learn many things including: